nyn0x/MusicFeeds/README.md

 - [ ] Auth by Blitz (currently in pre-release)

-- [ ] User can not fetch more than N entities maximun (via postman)
+- [ ] User can not fetch more than N entities defined in the backend

   - [x] function checker
   - [ ] function checker when `take` argument it's used with include
+  - [x] each queries can have a custom N max entities
   - [ ] test with middleware (prisma >=2.3 in next release of blitz) for global check

 - [ ] User can not fetch attributs not public (via postman)

-- [ ] User can not fetch too much deep relationship
+- [x] User can not fetch too much deep relationship

-- [ ] Possibility to group attributs of an entity like serializer in Symfony ?

 - [ ] Admin